This post may contain affiliate links. Please see our disclosure policy.

 Stir Fry

-- 2 tablespoons canola oil, divided
+- 2 tablespoons peanut, avocado, or canola oil, divided

-- 1 pound defrosted large shrimp, peeled and deveined
+- 1 pound large shrimp, defrosted, peeled, and deveined

 - 2-3 cups fresh broccoli florets, cut into bite-sized pieces